jun-inoue/orthoscope/README.md

 #### Ape in R:
 R is availab here [R](https://cran.ism.ac.jp).
 By installing R, [rscript](https://stat.ethz.ch/R-manual/R-devel/library/utils/html/Rscript.html) will be installed automatically.
-[APE in R](http://ape-package.ird.fr) can be installed from the R console.
+[APE in R](http://ape-package.ird.fr) can be installed from the R console as follows:
 ```
 install.packages("ape")
 ```